pencleanenergy/MATCH-model/README.md

 - [x] Only make DispatchGen a decision variable for dispatchable generators (not variable renewables)
 - [x] Configure sets of dispatchable vs non-dispatchable generators
 - [x] Remove all components related to variable fuel costs, or move to a separate module to be used in rare cases that you a) have a fuel-based generator and b) are responsible for the variable fuel costs
+- [ ] Allow baseload generation

 ## Cost Vector/Objective Function
 - [x] Investigate why annual goal is not leading to just buying the cheapest generator
 	- issue was cost incentives
 - [x] Re-write cost components for objective function
 - [ ] Determine whether we need to account for congestion costs with storage resources
+- [ ] Allow resale value of excess RECs/generation to be considered in objective function
+- [ ] Test contract-only cost optimization, rather than optimizing for congestion as well
+- [ ] Implement pre-model check to determine if Pnode revenues exceed contract cost to catch overbuild situations

+## Reporting
+- [ ] Report which capacity limits are binding
+- [ ] Update counting/valuation of RECs
+- [ ] Separate reporting of committed costs (existing contracts) and future costs - provide some level of understanding of uncertainty

 ## Future edits for non-PCE scenarios
 - [ ] Investigate hydro dispatch implementation